 Best movies like Stanley Kubrick's Boxes

 A unique, carefully handpicked, selection of the best movies like Stanley Kubrick's Boxes Starring Jon Ronson, Anthony Frewin, Jan Harlan, Christiane Kubrick, and more.
-If you liked Stanley Kubrick's Boxes then you may also like: A Thousand Clowns, You'll Like My Mother, The War at Home, Who's Harry Crumb?, Wild Combination: A Portrait of Arthur Russell and many more popular movies featured on this list.
+If you liked Stanley Kubrick's Boxes then you may also like: The War at Home, Who's Harry Crumb?, Nutcracker: The Motion Picture, The Quest, Regret to Inform and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 A few years after his death, the widow of Stanley Kubrick (1928-1999) asks Jon Ronson to look through the contents of about 1,000 boxes of meticulously sorted materials Kubrick left.
 Ronson finds that most contain materials reflecting work Kubrick did after the release of "Barry Lyndon" in 1975, when Kubrick's film output slowed down.
 Ronson finds audition tapes for "Full Metal Jacket," photographs to find the right hat for "Clockwork Orange" or the right doorway for "Eyes Wide Shut" -- thousands of details that went into Kubrick's meticulous approach.
 Ronson believes that the boxes show "the rhythm of genius."
 Interviews with family, staff, and friends are included.